t4rzsan/multitenant-saas-guidance/key-vault.md

 # Setting up Key Vault in the Surveys app

 This doc shows how to store application secrets/certificate for the Surveys app in Azure Key Vault.
+It is good if every secret is kept on Key Vault, for example, database connection string.
+After executing option 1, you can add all the secret that you need on key vault.

 Prerequisites: